Cryptolens/cryptolens-python/README.md

 * `key` - the license key to be verified
 * `machine_code` - the unique id of the device.

 **Note:** The code above assumes that node-locking is enabled.
-By default, license keys created with _Maximum Number of Machines_ set to zero, which deactivates node-locking.
+By default, license keys are created with _Maximum Number of Machines_ set to zero, which deactivates node-locking.
 As a result, machines will not be registered and the call to `Helpers.IsOnRightMachine(result[0])` will return `False`.
 You can read more about this behaviour [here](https://help.cryptolens.io/faq/index#maximum-number-of-machines).

 ### Offline activation (saving/loading licenses)